tibolpol/logshort/README.md

 Language is Awk.

 Could be considered as a human-readable lossy text compression, fitting well for reporting huge repetitive log files.
 Performance is very poor with large window, but compression rate is good since it is done for human readability.
+I use it in cron jobs to drastically shrink logs in report mails.

 <pre>test1@tlpbuster:~$ time logshort < /tmp/log >/tmp/x
 real    2m18,955s